Djarma12/Bankist-app/README.md

 ![dates-numbers-timers-bankist netlify app](https://user-images.githubusercontent.com/112414082/210040475-1d1db6fa-cfdc-448a-8eb8-17d9f5fdb966.png)

-The Bankist application is an application in which the user can make transactions, where information is sent to the database on which date and which transaction was made.
-In order for the user to be able to see his bank account, he must log in.
+Bankist-app is an app in which the user can make transactions, where information is sent to the database on which date and which transaction was made.
+He must log in, to be able to see his bank acc.

 You can view the project live here:
 [Bankist-app](https://dates-numbers-timers-bankist.netlify.app/)